Health Insurance For IVF

 What is a Benefit Limitation Period?

-A Benefit Limitation Period is a feature included by some hospital cover policies, which refers to an initial membership period during which only a minimal benefit is paid for certain treatments.8As above.
+A Benefit Limitation Period is a feature included by some hospital cover policies, which refers to an initial membership period during which only a minimal benefit is paid for certain treatments.

 What IVF treatments are not covered by Private Health Insurance?

-IVF refers to a range of different treatments, with some services taking place outside of hospital (i.e. as an out-patient) which means they will not be covered by your Private Health Insurance.
-These services include:9As above.
+There are many components to assisted reproductive treatments, with some services taking place outside of hospital (i.e. as an out-patient) which means they will not be covered by your Private Health Insurance.
+These services include:

 • Consultations with your clinic and doctor